McBonuss/5-Planes/README.md

 | Mozilla Firefox   | Scrollbar is visible even though it should be hidden.
 No major issues. | Pass      |
 | Microsoft Edge    | No appearance, responsiveness, or functionality issues.               | Pass      |

-**Comments**: The visible scrollbar in Mozilla Firefox does not significantly affect the appearance or functionality, so it was not addressed.

 ---